-Transfer credits are not included in the calculation of CGPA, but are included in the "Total Number of Credits Attempted" (see charts) in order to determine the required levels for CGPA and rate of progress.
-Transfer credits are included as credits attempted and successfully completed in calculating the rate of progress.
+Transfer credits are not included in the calculation of CGPA but are included in the "Total Number of Credits Attempted" (in the Satisfactory Progress charts on the following pages) in order to determine the required levels for CGPA and percentage of credits completed.
+Transfer credits are included as credits successfully completed.
+The College, at its sole discretion, reserves the right to determine what transfer credits, if any, will be accepted.
+If the student graduates from the school and enrolls in a new program at the school from which they graduated, the same transfer credit policy applies.